scriptorron/indi_pylibcamera/README.md

 exposure time was successful.
 - Libcamera reports a higher maximum value for analogue gain than expected.
 The analogue gain is implemented by hardware and has therefore well-defined restrictions.
 It is not clear if the reported higher maximum analogue gain is correct.

+## Credits
+Many thanks to all who helped o improve this software.
+Contributions came from:
+- Simon Šander
+- Aaron W Morris
+- Caden Gobat

+I hope I did not forget someone.
+If so please do not be angry and tell me.